jushJOSH/WinPipe/README.md

 This allows to receive messages.
 To send messages to topic, try something like...
 ```
-// Topic2 - where we want to send id
+// Topic2 - where we want to send it
 // Message - message itself
 pipe.postMessage("Topic2", "Message");
 ```